lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 Subsequent keys consist of `bytes16(keccak256(KeyName)) + bytes16(uint128(ArrayElementIndex))`.

 *The advantage of the `keyType` Array over using simple array elements like `address[]`, is that the amount of elements that can be stored is unlimited.
-Storing an encoded array as a value, will reuqire a set amount of gas, which can exceed the block gas limit.*
+Storing an encoded array as a value, will require a set amount of gas, which can exceed the block gas limit.*

 If you require multiple keys of the same key type they MUST be defined as follows: